 If you see injured birds or wildlife, keep your distance and contact the appropriate authority listed below.
 If the animal reacts to your presence, you are too close.
 Ask other people in the area to stay away, and keep dogs at a safe distance.
 Note the animal’s size, markings, body condition, and whether or not there are any wounds.
 Take a photo if you can.
 Note the location of the animal and any significant landmarks.

-If you see a stranded mammal, such as a seal pup or a whale, contact the Marine Stranding Collaborative and the New England Aquarium’s hotline.
+If you see a stranded or dead mammal, such as a seal pup or a whale, contact the Marine Mammals of Maine’s hotline.
 Follow the same instructions as above.